-You may reuse the European Commission documents requested free of charge for non-commercial and commercial purposes provided that the source is acknowledged, that you do not distort the original meaning or message of the document/documents.
+You may reuse the European Commission documents requested free of charge for noncommercial and commercial purposes provided that the source is acknowledged, that you do not distort the original meaning or message of the document/documents.
 Please note that the Commission does not assume liability stemming from the reuse.

 Please also note that the documents requested include the email messages originating from Frontiers Media SA.
-They are disclosed for information only and their original meaning or message should not be distorted.
+These third party messages are disclosed for information only and their original meaning or message should not be distorted.
 Please note that the Commission does not assume liability stemming from the reuse.